 Umkhokheli ukhethwa kwabasakhulayo.

-Eng Good leaders are groomed while they are young.
+English Meaning: Good leaders are groomed while they are young.

-Cattle breeding requires a bull of a desired quality.
+Context: Cattle breeding requires a bull of a desired quality.
 As such, characteristics and qualities of male calves are observed early to determine the calf that could make a good bull.
 Every other male calf is then castrated.
 Because bulls were regarded as the leaders of their herd, the concept was adopted for choosing future leaders.
-Having a good leader is therefore, a function of choosing a person with the right qualities as well as grooming the individual for exceptional leader.
+Having a good leader is therefore, a function of choosing a person with the right qualities and relent as well as grooming the individual for exceptional leader.